mrocklin/blog/_posts/work/2018-05-27-beyond-numpy.md

 that hopefully all of the projects can agree to use.

-This reduces the big `n by m` cost of maintaining several plugin systems, to a more managable `n plus m` cost of using a single plugin system in each library.
+This reduces the big `n by m` cost of maintaining several plugin systems, to a more manageable `n plus m` cost of using a single plugin system in each library.
 This centralized project would also benefit, perhaps, from being better maintained than any individual project is likely to do on its own.